-Distinguishing between hepatocellular carcinoma and chronic liver
+Distinguishing between hepatocellular carcinoma and chronic liver disease

-Monitoring individuals with hepatic cirrhosis from any etiology for
+Monitoring individuals with hepatic cirrhosis from any etiology for progression to hepatocellular carcinoma

-Surveillance for development of hepatocellular carcinoma in
+Surveillance for development of hepatocellular carcinoma in individuals with a positive family history of hepatic cancer

--African males above the age of 20
+-African men above the age of 20

--Asian males above the age of 40
+-Asian men above the age of 40

--Asian females above the age of 50
+-Asian women above the age of 50

 Isotachophoresis with Laser-Induced Fluorescence